yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 A local NTP server or equivalent must be available.

 Ensure an NTP-compatible time service client is installed in the node OS (chrony is installed by default in the standard CentOS 7 instance used in this example).
 Then, configure the time service client to use the available time server.
-The procedure here includes this step, and assumes chrony is the installed client.
+The procedure includes this step and assumes chrony is the installed client.

 ##### Open incoming TCP/IP ports